Market Channel | Bitget API

 Description

-Retrieve the latest traded price, bid price, ask price and 24-hour trading volume of the instruments.
-When there is a change (deal, buy, sell, issue): 100ms to 300ms.
+Get the product's latest price, bid price, bid price and 24h trading volume information, When there is a change (deal, buy, sell, issue): 100ms to 300ms

 Request Example